sjbennett123/polarlarp/content/background/bloody_fist.md

 #### Bloody Fist Grunts

-1. Standard Orc names but more draconic and evil sounding.
+- Standard Orc names but more draconic and evil sounding.
 Most don’t care what they are called since they are bred for war and only know war much like Urak-Hai

 ---

-The driving goal for the Bloody Fist is Vengence for the extinction they almost faced 20some years ago.
+The driving goal for the Bloody Fist is Vengeance for the extinction they almost faced 20 some years ago.

 Surrender is NOT an option for the Bloody Fist.
 If they are to die it will be in battle glory.
 They will implore whatever savage tactics to win they see fit.
 If they are commanded to capture all women and children from a village until the men submit then they will.
 Public executions and necromantic humiliation are very common.